-Obviously you should consult the respective issuer for the rules and restrictions surrounding each benefit, but in my opinion, the Visa Signature benefits seem to have less exclusions than the comparable World MasterCard versions.
+You should consult the respective issuer for the rules and restrictions surrounding each benefit, but based on my personal experience, the Visa Signature benefits seem to have fewer exclusions than the comparable World MasterCard versions.

 Let me give you an example, or should I say horror story.

 Last Christmas I broke my foot just a couple days before I was about to head home.
 A broken bone was something you would except to be a qualifying circumstance under the trip cancellation/interruption coverage.
 Or so I thought.